wunderio/silta-cluster-tf/README.md

 ## Installing

 1. Create a Google Cloud project and note the project id.
+If you want want use GCS for storage, create a bucket.

-2. Make sure you have a user or service account set up locally with gcloud.
+2. Make sure you have a user or service account set up locally with gcloud which has access to the Google Cloud project and the GCS bucket.

 3. Copy https://github.com/wunderio/charts/silta-cluster/values.yaml to `local-values.yaml` and customize information to fit your organisation.